7.0 Office of Housing and Residence Life

 - No overnight visitation during fall semester

-- Permitted visitation by Mount students and family members only during visitation hours as specified above
+- Permitted visitation by Mount and non-Mount individuals including family members only during visitation hours as specified above

 - Overnight visitation permitted

 After you complete the Overnight Guest Request Form, you will be contacted via your CMSV email account only.
 The email will provide an approval or denial of overnight guest(s).
-If approval is granted, an Overnight Guest Pass will be left at the front desk of your building.
-Your guest must be signed in and leave a valid ID to receive the guest pass.
+Your guest must be signed in at the front desk of your building and produce a valid ID in order to enter the building.
 The guest pass will provide all necessary information including night(s) approved.
-The Overnight Guest Pass should be carried by the guest at all times.
-Whenever the guest(s) leaves the building, he/she must sign out, retrieve ID and return the guest pass.
+Whenever the guest(s) leaves the building, he/she must sign out.
 All guests must follow this process when entering and exiting the building.

 Resident / Host: